OSINTELProject/Rblogdown/content/Daily Rundown/blog-17.md

 *This issue I don't follow as closely and have simply added some resources I've come across in reading more on this issue.

+## Closing

+I'm curious to see what next week will bring but my pessimism continues to grow for these future nuclear discussions.

 [^1]: This second option was proposed by  by George Perkovich for Carnegie in his piece ""A Ticking Time-Bomb?".
 Taken from George's third scenario where he summarizes 3 possible outcomes for reaching any nuclear accords with Iran.
 Best source that simplifies the current state of affairs.  https://carnegie-mec.org/diwan/85988
 [^2]: https://www.cnn.com/2021/12/23/politics/saudi-ballistic-missiles-china/index.html
 [^3]: https://www.armscontrolwonk.com/archive/1214345/saudi-arabia-producing-ballistic-missiles/